gozdemadendere/gozdemadendere/README.md

 <img width="1375" alt="Screen Shot 2023-12-08 at 6 55 58 PM" src="https://github.com/gozdemadendere/gozdemadendere/assets/90986708/52581966-83b7-439f-9eff-f764100412c3">

 📌 I am an experienced and highly motivated Data Analyst.
 In my previous roles, I successfully analyzed and interpreted large datasets, using tools such as SQL, Excel, and Tableau, to provide actionable insights and answer key business questions.
-I am dedicated to continuously improving my analytical skills and thriving in collaborative team environments, consistently delivering effective solutions to drive organizational success.
+I am dedicated to continuously improving my analytical skills and thriving in collaborative team environments, always delivering effective solutions to drive organizational success.

-💻 I've always had a strong passion for improving my coding skills, particularly in Python and advanced SQL, and I honed my programming skills through a 5-month Data Science Bootcamp at WBS Coding School-Berlin.
+💻 I've always had a strong passion for improving my coding skills, especially in Python and advanced SQL.
+To this end, I honed my programming skills through two Data Science bootcamps: WBS Coding School-Berlin and Miuul (still ongoing).

-🗃 Throughout the bootcamp, I completed 10 projects that showcased my proficiency in Python, SQL, Tableau, and the implementation of various Machine Learning algorithms.
+🗃 During the bootcamps, I completed many projects that showcased my knowledge of Python, SQL, Tableau, and the implementation of various Machine Learning algorithms.

-🎯 My ultimate goal is to leverage my skills and experience to help companies make data-driven decisions and achieve their strategic business objectives.
+🎯 My ultimate goal is to use my skills and experience to help companies make data-driven decisions and achieve their strategic business goals.

 <img width="1227" alt="Screen Shot 2023-04-25 at 10 58 58 PM" src="https://user-images.githubusercontent.com/90986708/234402332-3234c4a5-9ded-49ae-9e17-8c102a1e525d.png">